Brunch & Batter

 • Blackberries- This would work equally well with blackberries.

-• Tea varieties- If you don't like earl grey tea, feel free to experiment with other herbal teas.
+• Tea varieties- If you don't like Earl Grey tea, feel free to experiment with other herbal teas.
 Lavender, orange tea, or even chai would be delicious.
 You can also omit the tea altogether and simply make a blueberry jam.

 • Sugar- You can adjust the sweetness to your liking.
 Increase or decrease the amount of sugar as needed.
 This will depend on the sweetness of your fruit.